 Customers can also pay by cash or cheque at their bank, at a Post Office or at a PayPoint.
 They can also pay via bank transfer, or by using a credit or debit card either online, via the app or over the phone.
 Cheques can also be sent in the post.

 Pre-payment customers need to top up their account at a PayPoint retailer, although if they have a smart meter they can top up online instead.

-Scottish Power are rolling out smart meters to their customers but they do not insist that their customers use them.
-If you switch energy supplier while you have a smart meter you may lose your smart meter’s functionality.
+Scottish Power is rolling out smart meters to their customers but they do not insist that their customers use them.
+If you switch energy suppliers while you have a smart meter you may lose your smart meter’s functionality.
 If that happens, your smart meter will still operate as a conventional meter.

 They also offer smart meters to pre-payment customers.
 Pre-payment customers with smart meters can top up their account balance online rather than having to go to a PayPoint to top up.

-Scottish Power do not offer a friend referral scheme.
+Scottish Power does not offer a friend referral scheme.

 Do they work with pre-payment meters?

 Scottish Power accepts Economy 7.
 However, a number of people in the forums on the Scottish Power website have been having problems using Economy 7 with smart meters.